Multivariable Gradient Descent

 4. $f(x,y,z) = x^2 + 3y^2 + 4z^2 + \cos(xyz)$

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Multivariable Gradient Descent.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/multivariable-gradient-descent/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/multivariable-gradient-descent/